-- Peer feedback and coaching available via Eli Review, October 7-November 1, 2019
+- Peer feedback and coaching available via Eli Review, November 9-20, 2020

-We invite proposals for the Undergraduate Researcher Poster Session on Thursday, March 26, 2020, at the Conference on College Composition and Communication (CCCC) in Milwaukee, Wisconsin.
+We invite proposals for the Undergraduate Researcher Poster Session on Thursday, April 8, 2021, at the Conference on College Composition and Communication (CCCC) in Spokane, Washington.
 The poster session showcases undergraduate research in writing studies, rhetoric and composition, professional writing, and related areas of study.

 CCCC is an annual convention for teachers, researchers, and students interested in all aspects of teaching and researching writing.
 It routinely attracts 3,000 attendees, ranging from professors to undergraduate students.
-This year’s conference theme focuses on “Considering Our Commonplaces.”
+This year’s conference theme is “We Are All Writing Teachers*: Returning to a Common Place.”
 Undergraduate researcher posters are not restricted to that theme, but may respond to it.

 The Undergraduate Researcher Poster Session provides an opportunity for students to share the questions about writing and rhetoric that you are performing – and seeing performed – from your unique perspective as you begin to enter the field.